kupl/NPEX_Artifacts/README.md

 Download link for the Docker image: [[here]](link_to_vbox_image) (18 GB) Please see [INSTALL.md](./INSTALL.md) for the full installation instructions and basic usage of NPEX.

-# Reproducing the Results in the Paper
+# Reproducing Our Results in the Paper
 We provide a python script to reproduce the results of Table 1 in the paper.
 ### Build all benchmarks
 ```